tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

     **UUID: 00000401-4899-489f-a301-fbee544b1db0**

-    It is used for PTLS session establishement and maintenance.
-On that characteristic connected device publish messages and lock reads it.
+    It is used for PTLS session establishment and maintenance.
+On that characteristic connected devices publish messages and lock reads it.

 .. _api_commands_characteristic: